 Bugs are evil for your mobile applications, games and websites.
-They surely are the ultimate reason of why your app don’t get 100 million downloads from app markets.
+They surely are the ultimate reason why your app doesn’t get 100 million downloads from app markets.
 That’s why you need to do app testing.
-To get the most out of your testing efforts, getting involved with app testing as early as possible in development phase is the best way to ensure good quality, on time and with less overall effort and costs.
+To get the most out of your testing efforts, getting involved with app testing as early as possible in the development phase is the best way to ensure good quality, on time and with less overall effort and costs.

 During Q1’2014 we conducted a major research using our data from Testdroid Cloud test runs, tests and Android devices.
 For this research, we wanted to focus on both hardware and software aspects and how those are causing challenges for developers building their apps and games for an array of different mobile devices.